Roel Mannaart

 Roel Mannaart (born 10 February 1994) is a Dutch kickboxer.
-He currently competes in K-1, where he is the current K-1 Heavyweight Champion.
+He is a former K-1 WORLD GP Heavyweight Champion.
 He also competed for Glory.

 Mannaart was ranked as a top ten heavyweight by Combat Press between July 2019 and July 2021, peaking at #7.

 Kickboxing career

 Manaart beat Semmie Onoiafie at Fighting Rookies in May 2016.
 He won the fight by a second round TKO.
 He would notch up three more wins in the Dutch circuit, defeating Michael Lorenz, Thomas Bridgewater and Nico Pereira Horta.

 Mannaart participated in the 2017 K-1 Heavyweight Grand Prix, being scheduled to fight Masahiro Iwashita in the quarterfinals.
 He beat Iwashita by a first round knockout, but lost to Ibrahim El Bouni by knockout in the semifinals.

 Four months later, Mannaart was scheduled to fight Antonio Plazibat for the K-1 Heavyweight title at K-1: K'FESTA.1.
 Roel won the fight by unanimous decision.

 Mannaart subsequently signed with Glory as well, and fought Daniel Škvor at Glory 59: Amsterdam.
 He beat Skvor by unanimous decision.
 In his next fight with Glory, Mannaart was scheduled to fight Kirill Kornilov, whom he beat by unanimous decision.

 Mannaart was scheduled to defend his K-1 title against Chris Bradford, at K-1 World GP 2019 Yokohamatsuri.
 He knocked Bradford out in the first round.

 Roel Mannaart returned to Glory at Glory 75: Utrecht to fight Sergej Maslobojev.
 Maslobojev won the fight by a first round TKO, with Mannaart suffering a broken jaw during the bout.

+Following the loss to Maslobojev, Mannaart returned to K-1 to defend his Heavyweight title in July of 2025.
+He would face former K-1 Cruiserweight champion, K-Jee.
+Mannaart won the fight via KO in the second round, dropping K-Jee multiple times, before finishing him with low kicks.